isomerpages/govtech-corp/_about-us/Who We Are.md

 <summary><strong>Smart nation initiative</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>We serve with heart and play a key role in Singapore's Smart Nation initiative,
+<p>We serve with heart and play a key role in Singapore's smart nation initiative,
 as the implementing arm of PMO's Smart Nation and Digital Government Office (SNDGO) — collectively known as the Smart Nation and Digital Government Group (SNDGG).</p>